Meghan's biggest betrayal exposed

 Take the duke and duchess' highly successful tour of Australia and the South Pacific in October 2018.
 Per Courtiers: "Meghan failed to understand the point of all those walkabouts, shaking hands with countless strangers.
 According to several members of staff, she was heard to say on at least one occasion, 'I can't believe I'm not getting paid for this'."

-Low's claims closely mirror Brown's own reporting in The Palace Papers, in which she writes of that tour that the duchess "hated every second of it".
+Low's claims closely mirror Tina Brown's reporting in The Palace Papers, in which she writes of that tour that the duchess "hated every second of it".

 "Instead of being excited when thousands of people showed up at the Opera House, it was very much like, 'What's the purpose?
 I don't understand this',' a former Palace employee told Brown.